Qovery/documentation/website/docs/using-qovery/interface/cli.md

 ## Context

-Context command lets you configure the CLI to work with your choosen application.
+Context command lets you configure the CLI to work with your chosen application.
 Before executing other commands, you need first to set up the context.
 The context is then remembered and used by the CLI.
 You can configure a new context anytime by running the `qovery context set` command.

 ### Set New Context